 We are also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 With so many insurance companies to choose from, it’s not always easy to find the best auto insurance in Colorado for your particular needs.
 Our team made it their mission to simplify the process by comparing the monthly premiums of several top providers.
 In this analysis, you will find our picks for the cheapest and best insurance carriers in The Centennial State.

 To find the cheapest auto insurance premiums in Colorado, you need to compare offerings from several different providers.
 Use the list of insurance carriers below to speed up your search:

 |State Farm||Low Annual Mileage|

 Best Car Insurance Companies in Colorado

-Our Geeks have analyzed complaint data and reviews to help identify the best coverage providers in Colorado.
-This table is a snapshot of their findings:
+Our Geeks analyzed complaint data and policyholder reviews to identify the best insurers in Colorado.
+This table is a snapshot of our findings:

 Minimum Car Insurance Requirements in Colorado

 In Colorado, drivers are required to carry car insurance coverage that meets the following minimum limits:

 - $25,000 for Bodily Injury Liability Per Person